- 5 minutes to read

 Function Description

-concat(content, ..., content) Can be used as a source, or concatenate any number of parameters
+concat(content, ..., content) Concatenate any number of content parameters into a single string

 Logical